BlogEnglishAll the Light We Cannot See Analysis for Your Essay: Summary, Characters, Themes

 After you’ve analysed your text, you can draw ideas from it, then you can build your thesis!

-We’re going to walk you through creating an analysis for ‘All the Light We Cannot See’ in three simple steps!
+We’re going to walk you through creating ‘All the Light We Cannot See’ analysis in three simple steps!

 Step 1: Choose your example

-The best way to choose an example is to find a technique.
-The technique is the key to unlocking deeper meaning in a text, which you will need in your analysis.
+The best way to choose an example is tofind a technique.
+Techniques are key to unlocking deeper meaning in a text, which you will need in your analysis.

-We have chosen to look at two quotes to compare Werner with the state of Germany:
+For this example, we’ve chosen two quotes to compare Werner with the state of Germany:

 Step 2: Identify your technique(s)